advaith1/frame/README.md

 Frame embeds sites in a full-page iframe, so you can go to a site, and it wont be logged in your history!
 Only Frame will be logged in the history.
 It defaults to Bing, so you can search for any site.

 ### Why is this useful?
-If your administrators have disabled Private/Incognito mode, and deleting your browser history, Frame will let you visit sites undetected.
+Even if your administrators have disabled Private/Incognito mode and deleting your browser history, Frame will let you visit sites undetected.

 ### halp some sites are just showing a white screen whyyyyyyy
 If sites have their X-Frame-Origins setting set to `deny` or `sameorigin`, it will not load.
 This is something set by the site owners.
 You can check in your browser's console: